 Talk to your baby!
 As he or she is likely to recognize your voice right from the start, this will make your child feel safe.
 Encourage dad and siblings to do the same, to speed up the baby’s recognition of their voices too.

 Hearing your voice and looking into your eyes from a short distance is great fun for a new baby.
-Before you know it, he will start smiling at you and maybe even begin cooing.
+Before you know it, he/she will start smiling at you and maybe even begin cooing.
 Wonderful!

-You can also help your baby using his eyes by slowly moving your index finger to the right and left in front of his eyes.
+You can also help your baby using her eyes by slowly moving your index finger to the right and left in front of his eyes.
 Make up a little rhyme while doing it.
 If you can, try to use the same rhyme every time you play the game, babies love routines!

 Your new family member doesn’t really need any toys.
 He needs you!
 Being close to mom and dad is a favorite occupation.

-For some stimulation, you could invest in a baby mobile to hang over your baby’s crib or changing table.
+For some stimulation, you could invest in a baby musical mobile to hang over your baby’s crib or changing table.
 It has to have bright colors and patterns to be interesting.

-A mobile over the crib can be used to entertain your baby up until he is old enough to be able to pull him self up to reach it Then it has to go for security reasons.
+A mobile over the crib can be used to entertain your baby up until he is old enough to be able to pull himself up to reach it Then it has to go for security reasons.